sarthak-21/inventory-management-system/README.md

 * User can purchase a new product.
 * Generates an Invoice on every purchase.
 * Updates the stock quantity after the sale of a product.
 Sends a message to restock the item, when its _quantity = 0_.
+* User can update a field of an existing product.

 ## Product Features
 The record.json contains: